MilesMena/battle_of_wits/README.md

 - Lit Review: Juan
 - vis for results: Joel
 - parse LLM answer from the CSV with regex, heuristics, or LLM: Miles
+- code for baselines "A or B":

+# Questions
+- Is this a winable game?

+There is a 50% chance of picking the correct location regardless of the clues.
+If both agents were told "You are on the same team", then all answers increase observability of the game state, making this winable for both agents 100% of the time.
+However, agents are competing against each other.

+- Do the responses from the defending agent suck?

+Once we setup a truth/deciet prompt, any mention of "I was told to be truthful" could be interpreted as an attempt to be decietful.
+Therefore, there are no clues
+-